 Ben & Jerry’s

 Vermont’s most popular tourist attraction for children, Ben & Jerry’s factory tour is a favorite experience for adults, too.
 On the 30-minute guided tour of the factory, you’ll watch workers as they make and package ice cream, while a guide explains the process.
-On days when the factory is not operating, you’ll still see inside it, but a movie will show it in action.
 Of course a sample of the day’s flavor is included, and you can sample more flavors before choosing your favorite at their scoop shop.
 The gift shop sells B&J goods, and you can take ice cream with you in insulated carriers.
 Be sure to visit the Flavor Graveyard.

 Things to Do In Vermont